Activate a Legacy Contract and Claim Funds

 Before you can activate:

-1. Enough time must have passed β€” the owner must have been inactive (no outgoing transactions from the owning wallet/Safe) for at least the configured trigger window.
+1. **Enough time must have passed**: the owner must have been inactive (no activity the legacy can see) for at least the configured trigger window.

-2. Your wallet must be one of the configured beneficiaries β€” primary, or contingent after the corresponding line has kicked in.
+2. **Your wallet must be one of the configured beneficiaries**: primary, or contingent after the corresponding line has kicked in.

-3. You need gas β€” activation is a paid transaction.
-You pay, but the assets are distributed to all beneficiaries according to the allocations, not just to you.
+3. **Gas**: activation is a paid transaction, and the assets are distributed to *all* beneficiaries according to the allocations, not just to you.
+For EOA transfer legacies, you usually **don't need any ETH yourself**; see [Claiming without ETH](#claiming-without-eth) below.

 1. Open the app and go to **Legacies for Me**.
 Legacies left to you show up here whenever an address in them matches your connected wallet.